andrewfwalters/w241/essay1.md

 ## An Improved Experiment Design

-The ideal implementation of the Caspi study would be to make a random selection of newborns, and apply a treatment to half that would force them to poses the gene in question.
+The ideal implementation of the Caspi study would be to make a random selection of newborns, and apply a treatment to half that would force them to possess the gene in question.
 This removes the assumption of independence between samples and would allow for a non-biased study.
 This is clearly an infeasible study and should not be conducted on ethical grounds, which is the dilemma facing all researchers in human genetics.
 The best approximation is to conduct the experiment described above on an animal such as laboratory rats.